 For you Birds fans or other Baltimoreans looking for the best way to get to Nationals Park from Baltimore for a game, you have a few options.

 Here I’m going to share some obvious routes…with a few things you should know.

-This is a nice affordable option, especially using MARC, sparing you traffic troubles, and gas and parking money.
+MARC can be a nice option, sparing you traffic troubles, gas and parking money.
 Can be a little unwieldy though.

 The Best Way To Get To Nationals Park From Baltimore, Route #3: By Car.
 If you’re going to just drive, I highly recommend that you 1) book your parking beforehand, and b) avoid the most common highways like I-95, especially during rush hour.